UMD: A Globally Connected University

 Please refer to the following resources for more information on funding study abroad

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Matthew Aruch is the Program Director and Assistant Director of the College Park Scholars Science, Science Technology and Society program and PhD student in International Education Policy.
+Matthew Aruch is the Program Director and Assistant Director of the College Park Scholars Science, Science Technology and Society program and PhD candidate in International Education Policy.
 Matthew has been working with groups of UMD students in Brazil since the summer of 2014.
-Participating students will be amazed by the incredible biological, geography and cultural diversity we will have the opportunity to explore in our 3 weeks in Brazil.
-In addition to the Brazil summer program, he leads a winter program to Ecuador.
-He has a bachelor's degree in Biology and mater's in education from Mary Washington College and a master's degree in International Education Policy from the Harvard Graduate School of Education.
+In addition to the Brazil summer program, he teaches a winter program to Ecuador and has spent more than a decade teaching, learning and working with communities throughout North, Central and South America.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs

 As a part of this program, you will engage in the following:

 - Participation and observation of Kayapó life and culture in the village of A’Ukre.
 Students will Activities include, but are not limited to bead-work, body painting, agricultural activities, fishing, sport, and village ceremonies.

 - Forest walks and discussions at the Pinkaiti Research Station observing and learning about the use of plants and animals by the Kayapó, the impact of logging practices on the Amazon forest, and Amazon forest conservation.

 - Participation in and discussion of ongoing partnership activities within the indigenous area including sustainable development projects.

 - Talks with Kayapó, Brazilian and North American experts in anthropology, biodiversity, forest ecology and international development.